‘Married To Medicine’ Quad Webb-Lunceford Reacts To Mariah Huq and Lisa Nicole Cloud’s Scandalous Claims About Her Past

 A video posted by Tressa Stanton (@tressa414) on

-Mariah slammed Quad for riding her coattail only to then try to harm her.
+Mariah slammed Quad for riding her coattails only to then try to harm her.

 “It’s okay to lift a sister up but not okay for me to introduce you to my so-called friends and then try to turn them against me, like that’s crazy to me.
 Girl, do you not realize who you doing this to?
 The very person whose coattail you’ve been on this entire time.
 Are you kidding me?
 It’s a damn fraud, I mean that.”